mini-kep/intro/README.md

 - *'maas'* - forecasting model as a service (experimental)

-- This pipeline may also apply to other countries macroeconomic data, or other kinds datasets (eg firm-level data, consumer behaviour, etc).
+- This pipeline may also apply to other countries macroeconomic data, or other kinds datasets (eg firm-level data, banking statistics).